TomatenKuchenDEV/docs/docs/features.md

 ---
 title: Features
-description: This page lists all features currently available.
+description: This page lists all the currently available features.
 ---

-Note that there a daily updates usually containing new features which might not be reflected here instantly.
+Note that there are daily updates that usually include new features, which may not be reflected here immediately.

 :::tip

-All of those features are available for free!
+All of these features are available for free!

 :::